 The good ole’ bank safe deposit box is always a classic place to store legal documents.
 It is secure and relatively cheap.
 The downside is that you have to go to the bank to get the documents.
 That will likely require time off work because you do it during business hours.

 Make sure someone other than you has legal access.
 What if you die?
 The bank will lock that thing down until your heirs get a court order.
+Many people are surprised they cannot get into a bank safe deposit box after the owner dies – even when they have the key!
+You must be sure the people who can get into it are listed on the form that allows for access.
+Otherwise, they are not getting in.

 Another downside is keeping that key safe and accessible to those who need it.
 Don’t lose it!